kaitlinwhite19/DataSci-Participation/README.md

 Welcome to the repository!
 This repo houses all of the assignments by Kaitlin White for Brenton Wiernik's Data Science & Visualization Class of Spring 2020.

 __Navigation__:
 In this repo, there are 9 days worth of participation assignments.
-The dates and assignments are as follows:
+The participation dates and assignments are as follows:
 1) 1-16-2020 - Meeting 1 - Exploring R & navigating Github
 2) 1-23-2020 - Meeting 2 - Github and Rmd
 3) 1-30-2020 - Meeting 3 - Github Plotting Worksheets (2)